kimai/kimai/README.md

 There are [further infos about installation](var/docs/installation.md) if you have to use FTP or want to develop with Kimai.

 If you want to install Kimai v2 in your production environment, then SSH into your server and change to your webserevr root.

-First, install Git and [Composer](https://getcomposer.org/doc/00-intro.md) if you haven't already.
-Then clone this repo:
+You need to install Git and [Composer](https://getcomposer.org/doc/00-intro.md) if you haven't already.

+First clone this repo:

 ```bash
 git clone https://github.com/kevinpapst/kimai2.git